Research Tools & Reagents

 Frequently Asked Questions

 What huntingtin protein quantitation assays are available and where?

 HD researchers currently not collaborating with CHDI can request these resources from the following CROs:

 - Phone within North America: 1 877 CRIVER1 (1.877.274.8371)

 - Phone outside North America: +800 3195 3430

 * Note that all CHDI-supported collaborators should contact the science director/program manager associated with their project for further information about these assays.

 Research Tool Registration and Submission

-To obtain a Foundation ID (CHDI#) collaborators must submit a CHDI Foundation Materials Registration/Submission Request and complete the questionnaire.
-Please be advised that the submission of a completed questionnaire is obligatory and it will take a minimum of 10 business days to process.
-If you have any questions and/or concerns please contact the Foundation Scientific Director associated with your collaboration.
+To obtain a Foundation ID (CHDI#), collaborators must submit a CHDI Foundation Materials Registration/Submission Request and complete the questionnaire.
+Please be advised that the submission of a completed questionnaire is obligatory, and it will take a minimum of 10 business days to process.
+If you have any questions and/or concerns, please contact the Foundation Science Director associated with your collaboration.